Alice L. Walton School of Medicine: Facilities

 Polk Stanley Wilcox Architects was the lead architect for the school's facility and Office of Strategy and Design (OSD) was the lead designer for the school’s landscape and rooftop park.
-It is a four-story, 154,000-square-foot building.
-It has an amphitheater, gardens, and a 2-acre rooftop park.
-This will be open to the public.
+The school is a four-story, 154,000-square-foot building.
+It has an amphitheater, gardens, and a 2-acre rooftop park that is open to the public.

 The school is connected by trails to Crystal Bridges Museum of American Art and Heartland Whole Health Institute.
 A 300-unit apartment complex was announced in 2024 for students and other renters.